vinicius77/mern_shopping_fundamentals/README.md

 * Supplementary hands-on video-tutorial to create a very simple React App from scratch that uses Redux.
 (You can find this project in my Github repository named learn-redux) I have learned so far what are and how to use: Dispatches, Store, Actions, Reducers and Provider.
 How to use Redux Dev Tools.

+## DAY FIVE
+* Implementing the Store, Reducers, Actions and Dispatch into Redux and connect them to React using mapStateToProps (Allows us to take the item state and map it into a component property)

+### Store
+The Store is the object that brings actions and reducers together.
+The store has the following responsibilities:

+* Holds application state;
+* Allows access to state via getState();
+* Allows state to be updated via dispatch(action);
+* Registers listeners via subscribe(listener);
+* Handles unregistering of listeners via the function returned by subscribe(listener).

+### Reducers
+Reducers specify how the application's state changes in response to actions sent to the store.
+Remember that actions only describe what happened, but don't describe how the application's state changes.

+### Actions
+Actions are payloads of information that send data from your application to your store.
+They are the only source of information for the store.
+You send them to the store using store.dispatch().